 In the process, I have also learned that writing down a list of things you are grateful for has been proven to make you feel better about your life.
 And it’s so true!

-The Top 10 Things To Be Grateful For
+Top Things To Be Grateful For

 1. Your Health

 It was days of ill-health that made me grateful for good health.
 That’s when I realized how important prioritizing health was.
 Taking a few moments out every day to be grateful for our health and well-being is essential.
 It not only helps us appreciate it but also helps us work towards maintaining it.
 You can be grateful for:

 2. Your Friends, Family, and/or Partner